GraphingLib/GraphingLib/docs/handbook/curve.rst

 .. image:: images/curve_addition.png

 Addition, subtraction, multiplication and division is generally supported between any two curves, as long as they are plotted using the same number of points.
 These four operations are also supported between a curve and a constant, as long as the constant is on the right hand side of the operation.
-When creating new curves this way, you can still access and change the curve properties such as the color and label through the new curve object.
+When creating new curves with +, -, \*, or /, you can still access and change the curve properties such as the color and label through the new curve object using dot notation.

 You can also find the the maximum and minimum values of a curve (maximum or minimum y value) using the standard Python functions :func:`max` and :func:`min`. ::